• Skip to primary navigation

 Acne is a skin problem where the hair follicles are plugged up by dead skin cells and oil.

-• Causes: the exact cause is not known, but Dr Barrett says it can be related to changes in hormone levels, diet, contact irritation from plastic food bowls, or stress.
+• Causes: The exact cause is not known, but Dr Barrett says it can be related to changes in hormone levels, diet, contact irritation from plastic food bowls, or stress.

-• Treatment: there is no one-size-fits-all treatment.
+• Treatment: There is no one-size-fits-all treatment.
 Diet and lifestyle changes or prescription medication may be options.

-• Additional info: this is a common skin condition in cats, and it is an ongoing issue that requires regular care and cleaning.
+• Additional info: This is a common skin condition in cats, and it is an ongoing issue that requires regular care and cleaning.
 “Setting up a maintenance routine with your vet is ideal when dealing with feline acne,” says Dr Barrett.

 Cat Ear Mites/Infections